ROBOTIS-GIT/emanual/docs/en/platform/op3/tutorials.md

         - Set H(hue) value (color value) first with full range of S and V. Then set the range of S(saturation) and V(value) to remove the noise.
         *Hue is measured by degrees within the cylindrically represented color system.
 Therefore, the value 360 can be represented as 0, and the minimum value can have a bigger number than the maximum value.  (ex : min - 350 / max - 10 [Red area])

-        - If you check the ?˜use_second_filter?? you can get an image which is detected with two HSV variations.
+        - If you check the ?ï¿½use_second_filter?? you can get an image which is detected with two HSV variations.

       ![](/assets/images/platform/op3/ball_detector_node_04.png)

-        - If you check the ?™debug_image??you can check the HSV filtered, binary image.
+        - If you check the ?ï¿½debug_image??you can check the HSV filtered, binary image.

       ![](/assets/images/platform/op3/ball_detector_node_05.png)